Roasted Asparagus Salad

 What You’ll Need

-Below is an overview of the ingredients you’ll need to make this spring vegetable salad.
-Don’t forget to scroll to the recipe card further down for the full recipe details:
+Below are some notes on the ingredients you’ll need to make this easy roasted asparagus salad.
+Scroll to the recipe card further down for a printable ingredients list.

 • Olive Oil: You’ll need a nice quality extra virgin olive oil to toss the asparagus in before roasting.

-• Dijon Mustard: I love the contrast of flavors that comes from using Dijon in this recipe.
+• Dijon Mustard: I love the contrast of flavors that come from using Dijon in this recipe.
 It has a mild, creamy spiciness that’s just delicious.
+You can use yellow mustard, or even hot mustard for some kick.

 • Dried Cherries: Sweet-tart cherries play wonderfully off of the earthiness of the asparagus and leeks.
 You can also use dried cranberries.

-• Goat Cheese: Crumbled goat cheese brings a nice tanginess to the salad.
-If you don’t have goat cheese, use cubed feta.
+• Goat Cheese: If you don’t have goat cheese, other good choices are cubed feta or shaved parmesan.

 How to Make Roasted Asparagus Salad

-• Roast the Asparagus: First, toss the chopped asparagus with olive oil and salt, and then roast it at 425ºF for 20 minutes.
+• Roast the asparagus.
+First, you’ll season and then toss chopped asparagus with olive oil.
+Roast at 425ºF for 20 minutes, until it’s fork-tender.

-• Time-saving tip: Need a quicker way to roast the asparagus?
-Follow the directions for my Air Fryer Asparagus to have it crisp-tender in under 10 minutes!
-If you are making it in the oven, you can get all the info you need in my article about roasting asparagus.
+• Time-saving tip.
+Need a quicker way to roast the asparagus?
+Follow the directions for my air fryer asparagus to have it crisp-tender in under 10 minutes.

 • Can I caramelize regular onions?
 In a pinch, you can make this salad with regular white or yellow onions.
-Slice them up thin and then caramelize them as directed.
+Slice them up thin and then caramelize them in a skillet as directed.

-• More Spring Vegetables: Add carrots or broccoli to the roasting pan along with asparagus.
+• Add more veggies.
+Add carrots or broccoli to the roasting pan along with asparagus.
 Or, sauté spinach with the leeks, or add snap peas, chopped radishes, or beets over top of the salad.

-• Spicy: Add crushed red pepper flakes for a spicy kick.
+• Make it spicy.
+Toss the roasted asparagus with crushed red pepper flakes for a spicy kick.

-• Nuts and Seeds: Chopped pecans or walnuts would go nicely with the cherries and goat cheese.
-Sprinkle on pepitas or sunflower seeds.
+• Make it crunchy.
+Chopped pecans or walnuts would go nicely with the cherries and goat cheese.
+Or, sprinkle on pepitas or sunflower seeds.

 Overhead view of roasted asparagus salad in a white bowl topped with chunks of goat cheese and dried cherries.